Jihad over Centuries: Historical Background

-During the period 1880 to 1914, Europeans, mainly the French and the British, brought the whole of West Africa except Liberia under colonial rule.
-The French brought West Africa under control exclusively by military conquest rather than the treaties of protectorate as the British did (\citealt{Boahen1985} p.117) \footnote{There are discussions about how aggressive the French imperialists were (\citealt{Mcgowan1981}, p.245).}.
-Africans resorted to three options against colonization: confrontation, alliance and acquiescence or submission (\citealt{Boahen1985} p.117).\footnote{ Appendix \ref{app_strategies} provides historical evidence of strategies taken by Islamic states. } The land of Islam falling into hands of non-Muslim and colonial powers caused confrontations between some Islamic states and colonial conquests, the second wave jihad (\citealt{WM2017}).
+Between 1880 and 1914, Europeans brought nearly all of West Africa, with the exception of Liberia, under colonial rule.
+The French relied predominantly on direct military conquest, whereas the British more often established control through treaties of protectorate (\citealt{Boahen1985} p.117).\footnote{There are discussions about how aggressive the French imperialists were (\citealt{Mcgowan1981}, p.245).} Africans resorted to three strategies against colonization: confrontation, alliance, and acquiescence or submission (\citealt{Boahen1985} p.117).
+The subjugation of Islamic territories by non-Muslim colonial powers provoked confrontations by some Islamic states, often described as the ``second wave'' of jihad (\citealt{WM2017}).

-While some Muslim reactions against the French and the British invasion was militant, after the consolidation, there was little armed resistance.
-Afterwards, Muslim opposition to foreign rule could generally be expressed only indirectly through schools, reform movements, and Sufi-led brotherhoods (\citealt{Lapidus2002}, p.737).
-The Bamidele movement in Ibadan (Nigeria), for example, insisted on preserving Arabic usage, Muslim dress, and reformed Islamic practices.
-Muslim ethnic groups such as the Hausas and Yorubas were organized to protect Muslim identity.
+While initial responses to French and British invasions were sometimes militant, armed resistance largely subsided following colonial consolidation.
+Nevertheless, opposition to colonial rule persisted in indirect forms, particularly through schools and reform movements (\citealt{Lapidus2002}, p.737; \citealt{Nyang1984}).
+For example, in Ibadan (Nigeria), the Bamidele movement promoted the preservation of the Arabic language, Muslim attire, and reformed Islamic practices.
+Furthermore, Muslim ethnic groups such as the Hausa and Yoruba organized to safeguard their religious identity.
+These forms of cultural and ideological resistance endured across generations, as Muslims often interpreted colonial rule as a temporary setback (\textit{fitna}) rather than a justification for cultural surrender (\citealt{Nyang1984}).

+The Muslim identity was further sustained through \textit{taqiyya}, a practice that permitted outward compliance with colonial rules while maintaining internal commitment and waiting patiently for the tides to turn (\citealt{Hiskett1994}; \citealt{Umar2006}). ``\textit{Taqiyya} is based on the Qur’anic injunction about the obligation of remaining `faithful' and true to Islam in situations of danger and hostility, with dispensation for withholding the truth and hiding one's true intentions to ride out the challenge'' (Qur’an 3: 28, 19:18; 49:13; \citealt{Sanneh2016}, p.262).